 Commissioners' weekly meetings

-The College of Commissioners, comprised of the 28 Commissioners, is required by the Commission's internal rules to meet at least once per week.
+The College of Commissioners, comprised of the 28 Commissioners, meets as a general rule at least once per week.
 This weekly decision-making procedure is called the oral procedure.

 In practice, the Commissioners meet every Wednesday morning in Brussels.
 However, during the plenary sessions of the European Parliament in Strasbourg, the meeting takes place on a Tuesday.